Village Yoga in Bude, Cornwall

-Natasha is pasionate about yoga and the many benefits that a regular practice can have upon the individual.
+Natasha is passionate about yoga and the many benefits that a regular practice can have upon the individual.
 If you’ve often toyed with the idea of having a go but are not sure it’s for you then try a class and see if you like it.
 Natasha’s classes are flexible and operate on a pay-as-you-attend basis so there’s no pressure to continue if you don’t want to.

 “I’d like to bring yoga to the masses” Natasha says, “I love it when my students tell me that they get their best night sleep after one of my classes, or that that knee injury they’ve had for years is suddenly better.
-Everybody should do yoga!"

-If you’d like further details then contact Natasha.
+If you’d like further details, contact Natasha.

 In our everyday world relaxing the body and mind can we a challenge for most of us.
 These relaxation and meditation evenings will be useful for anyone who just wants to ‘chill’.